 3. Address knowledge gaps, such as: distribution, habitat requirements, population structure and biological processes across the landscape, water use and declining water tables, climate change, road mortality, disease, pollution, pesticides and herbicides, invasive species, and effectiveness of recovery actions.

 Southern Interior Reptile and Amphibian Working Group.
 2016.
 Recovery Plan for the Blotched Tiger Salamander (Ambystoma mavortium) in British Columbia.
 Province of British Columbia.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning